Regen-Eliza/regen-eliza-core/README.md

 ...executes the on-chain transaction, and verbally reports the success receipt back using **ElevenLabs TTS** and a dynamic 3D lip-syncing avatar.

+### 💸 2.
+Agentic Finance (Uniswap Router)
+By simply saying *"Swap tokens"*, she leverages the Uniswap protocol to mathematically resolve the optimal route and execute token swaps autonomously.